Luuk2016/social-network-spring-api/README.md

 * Maven

 ### How to run (CLI)
-Make sure you have all prerequisities, no Maven wrapper is included.
+Make sure you have all prerequisites, no Maven wrapper is included.
 1. Clone/download the repository.

-2. Open a terminal and move your directory to the project.
+2. Open the project folder in a terminal.

 3. Run the app:
 ```